tismadusan567/secure-chat/README.md

 To run client, run the app and press 'c' when prompted.

-To change adress and port, edit the constants.go file
+To change adress and port, edit the constants.go file.